DataDog/documentation/content/en/tracing/llm_observability/span_kinds.md

 ## Overview

-LLM Observability categorizes spans by their span kind, which defines the type of work the span is performing.
+LLM Observability categorizes spans by their *span kind*, which defines the type of work the span is performing.
 This can give you more granular insights on what operations are being performed by your LLM application.

-LLM Observability currently supports the following span kinds:
+LLM Observability supports the following span kinds:

 | Kind      | Represents   | Root span?   | Can have child spans? | Examples |
 |-----------|--------------|--------------|-------------|----|